w3c/ortc/draft-w3c-ortc-api-00.md

 __ondisconnected__ of type EventHandler,

-> This event handler, of event handler event type {{disconnected}}, must be fired to allow a developer's JavaScript to be notified when a remote {{MediaStream}} is disconnected, which means that a RTP BYE has been received or RTP timeout occurred for the last remaining track in this {{MediaStream}}.
+> This event handler, of event handler event type {{disconnected}}, must be fired to allow a developer's JavaScript to be notified when a remote {{MediaStream}} is disconnected, which means that a RTCP BYE has been received or RTP timeout occurred for the last remaining track in this {{MediaStream}}.
 >
 Event arguments: none